itsmesonia/colt-webdevbootcamp-notes/README.md

 # Justify-Content

+It depends on flex direction.
+The way that it behaves depends on the main axis and that main axis can change.

 This property determines how the actual elements, how the content is distributed across the main axis.

 Default is going to be `justify-content: flex-start`.